UT Home -> Office of the Dean of Students -> Campus-Wide Elections -> Voting FAQs

 How will technical issues be addressed?

 Office of the Dean of Students and ITS teams are prepared for a wide variety of challenges related to casting ballots.
 The most common issue is EID password or login.
 If a student does not know their EID password, or gets locked out, they should contact the UT Service Desk at 512-475-9400.
-If a student is experiencing any ballot-related issue during voting, they should contact the Director of IT in the Office of the Dean of Students before submitting their final vote.
 Students must outreach to the appropriate entity before the voting deadline.

 How are voting results calculated?